NetCoreApps/Chinook/README.md

 ### Deployments

 The `x mix` tool is used to jump start our deployments via GitHub Actions.
-You will need a Linux server with the following.

-- Using your DNS provider, create a subdomain `A` record pointing to your hosted Linux server
-- Remote to your Linux server to install Docker and `docker-compose`.
-- Use `deploy/nginx-proxy-compose.yml` to run nginx-proxy on your Linux server

-Once your server is ready, update your repository.
+Your server setup will depend on which `release-*` template you use, the one with the smallest infrastructure footprint is the `release-ghr-vanilla` that uses GitHub Container Repository to store your Docker images.
+See our [full tutorial for details on server setup using Digital Ocean](https://docs.servicestack.net/do-github-action-mix-deployment).

-- In the root of your repository run `x mix build release-ecr-aws` or other release strategy (See `GitHub` tag in `x mix` for details).
+- In the root of your repository run `x mix build release-ghr-vanilla` or other release strategy (See `GitHub` tag in `x mix` for details).
 - Create a Dockerfile with `x mix docker-dotnet`.
 - Adjust pathing in [`.github/workflows/build.yml`](https://github.com/NetCoreApps/Chinook/blob/main/.github/workflows/build.yml#L23) to point to Chinook.sln and Chinook.Tests.
 - Adjust [Dockerfile `WORKDIR` to `Chinook` directory that contains the Chinook.sln](https://github.com/NetCoreApps/Chinook/blob/main/Dockerfile#L5) file.
 - Update your repository secrets based on readme in `.github/workflows/readme.md`
 - Create a release to deploy your application.

+ Your hosting setup will be different based on which template you select,

+- Using your DNS provider, create a subdomain `A` record pointing to your hosted Linux server
+- Remote to your Linux server to install Docker and `docker-compose`.
+- Use `deploy/nginx-proxy-compose.yml` to run nginx-proxy on your Linux server.

 See our full `x mix` GitHub Action Tutorials in the ServiceStack docs.